Updated on March 14, 2023

 The New York Public Library

-The New York Public Library’s released thousands of photos that have fallen out of copyright, much of them taken between the late 19th and early-to-mid 20th centuries.
+The New York Public Library’s released thousands of photos that have fallen out of copyright; many of them were taken between the late 19th and mid-20th centuries.
 There’s a selection of photos available on the library’s Flickr page.
 The NYPL’s website has a complete selection of their public domain photos.

 Flickr Creative Commons